Known for her successful contemporary works of fiction including: The Rector’s Wife, Marrying the Mistress, Daughters in Law and City of Friends.

 Joanna Trollope has been writing for over thirty years and has been described as one of the most insightful chroniclers and social commentators writing fiction today.

 After winning a scholarship to Oxford University, Joanna joined the Foreign Office and then became a teacher of English.
 She began writing ‘to fill the long spaces after the children had gone to bed’ and for many years combined her writing career with working as a teacher.
-Her most recently-published novel, An Unsuitable Match, was published to great acclaim in February 2018.
+Her most recently-published novel, An Unsuitable Match, was received with great acclaim in February 2018.

 Synopsis of upcoming novel ‘Mum and Dad’: